-Table 6-W shows the peak hour at 4 pm with a system peak demand of 1922 MW.
+Table 6-W shows the peak hour at 4pm with a system peak demand of 1922 MW.
 The following hour, peak hour + 1, system peak demand is 27 MW lower.
 Therefore, it is expected that up to 27 MW of new capacity can be added to the system at the same contribution factor before it changes the peak hour.
 This does not mean that 27 MW would be the size for a new solar PV facility that keeps the peak hour the same.
-Since solar PV peak contribution at 4 pm is 76% of the solar PV facility maximum capacity, 35.5 MW would be the name plate capacity size of solar PV that would equate to the 27 MW.
+Since solar PV peak contribution at 4pm is 76% of the solar PV facility maximum capacity, 35.5 MW would be the name plate capacity size of solar PV that would equate to the 27 MW.
 A solar PV facility larger than 35.5 MW added to PNM's system would result in PNM's peak hour shifting to peak hour +1.
 This would be repeated for the next hour, and so on.

 To integrate this methodology into the Strategist modeling, discrete solar PV facility sizes needed to be identified.
 Since the majority of PNM's past solar PV installations were in increments of approximately 20 MW, PNM chose to use that same size for the modeling of future solar PV alternatives.
-A tabulation of incremental solar PV contributions is shown in Figure 6-W. Groupings of solar PV facilities are formed when the sum of contribution at peak surpasses the value necessary to move the peak hour to the next hour through peak hour + 4.
-The groupings are referred to as Tier 1, Tier 2, Tier 3 and Tier 4 solar PV facilities.
+A tabulation of potential incremental solar PV impacts is shown in Table A.B.
+As shown in the table, groupings of solar PV facilities are formed when the sum of contribution at peak surpasses the value necessary to move the peak hour to peak hour +2 through peak hour + 4.
+For consistency purposes, the groupings are referred to as Tier 1, Tier 2, Tier 3 and Tier 4 solar PV facilities.
 Each tier correlates to the contribution at peak that each solar facility in that grouping will provide to PNM's system when incrementally added.
-The peak contributions are based on the data shown in Table 6-W.
+The peak contributions are based on the data shown in Table 6-X.